 One of the best selections I’ve seen was last year at the Royal Cornwall Show where the Devon-made Flapjackery display made my mouth water.
 Of course we couldn’t resist buying several varieties to enjoy while watching the air show, the parachutists, the “massed parade of hounds” (so fun!) and other demonstrations, and while admiring the finest farm animals in the south of England.

-Demerara sugar is a raw cane sugar with large, sparkling crystals and a golden brown color with a caramel-like flavor.
+- Demerara Sugar: Demerara is a raw cane sugar with large, sparkling crystals and a golden brown color with a caramel-like flavor.
 Demerara is the traditional sugar of choice for making flapjacks both because of its flavor and because it retains some of its crunch even after it’s baked.
+If you can’t find demerara sugar you can substitute turbinado sugar as it also has a coarse texture and subtle caramel flavor.

 How to Make British Flapjacks

-The process is super simple:
+The process of making British flapjacks is super simple:

 - Melt the butter, sugar, golden syrup and salt in a saucepan.